Can I Buy An Annuity With My IRA or 401k?

 A. It is possible to obtain a "rate hold" from many insurance companies.
 Usually, the quoted rate is maintained for several months, typically one to three, while the cash transfer takes place.
 "Rate hold" periods typically begin once the insurance company is in receipt of all required forms, fully completed.
 (For more information about the "rate hold" practices of specific insurers, please call 800-872-6684.)

-Q. My retirements funds are currently residing in a 401(k) account, held with my employer.
-How do I roll over these funds to an insurer?
+Q. My money is currently in a 401(k) account.
+How do I roll it over to an annuity?

 Q. The lump sum pension distribution check I received from my employer is made out to me rather than to the insurance company.
 Will I still be able to avoid taxation on the distribution?